 Read review: REI Co-op Igneo 25

 Kelty Cosmic Down 20

-The affordable, reasonably lightweight and compressible Kelty Cosmic Down 20, takes our Best Buy Award.
-While hardly a top performer, this is the best down bag we've seen for $160, by a significant margin.
-Cold sleepers and backpackers who extend their three-season trips into lower temperatures will want something warmer, but everyone else on a budget should consider the Cosmic Down 20.
-This bag is more durable and compressible than similarly priced synthetic counterparts and offers beginning or budget-conscious backpackers exceptional value.
-If you are backpacking in warm conditions and want to shave ounces, check out the Cosmic Down 40.
-Conversely, if you want more heat, Kelty also offers the Cosmic Down 0.
+The affordable, yet reasonably lightweight and compressible Kelty Cosmic Down 20, also won our Best Buy award for those on a tight budget.
+While hardly an overall top performer, this is the best down bag we've ever seen for $150.
+This bag is far more durable and compressible than its similarly priced synthetic insulated counterparts and offers beginning or budget-conscious backpackers an exceptional value.

 Great value bag